How to Set-Up A Habit Tracker That Works For You

 Honestly, I think this depends on the habit you’re trying to make (or break) – personally I need longer.

-Why you should track your habits
+Why you should be tracking habits

 Some of the many benefits of tracking your habits include: